micropython/micropython/docs/library/bluetooth.rst

 characteristics, which each have a value.
 Characteristics can also contain descriptors, which themselves have values.

-These values are stored locally and can be read from or written to by a remote central device.
-Additionally, a peripheral can "notify" its value to a connected central via its connection handle.
+These values are stored locally, and are accessed by their "value handle" which is generated during service registration.
+They can also be read from or written to by a remote central device.
+Additionally, a peripheral can "notify" a characteristic to a connected central via a connection handle.

 .. method:: BLE.gatts_register_services(services_definition)